Rajiv-Ranjan-341/Rain-Prediction/README.md

-# 🌦️ WeatherSense Pro – Rain Prediction using Machine Learning
+# 🌦️ Rain Prediction using Machine Learning

 A machine learning-based application that predicts the likelihood of rain using real-time weather data.
 This project uses historical weather records to train a model and delivers an interactive prediction interface via a modern web app built with **Streamlit**.